Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

 \begin{Lemma} Let $K$ be a CAT(0) cube complex, let $v$ be a vertex of $K$ and let $C$ be a cube of $K$ not containing $v$.
 Then there is a hyperplane $H$ separating $v$ from $C$, that is, $v$ and $C$ are contained in different connected components of $K\setminus H$. \end{Lemma} \begin{proof} Let $w$ be a vertex of $C$ at a minimal distance from $v$ with respect to the path metric $d_p$.
 Then $|S(v,w)|=d_p(v,w)\geq 1$.
 Let $H\in S(v,w)$.
 Suppose first that $H\cap C\neq \emptyset$.
 Then there is a unique edge $e$ of $C$ dual to $H$ and incident on $w$.
 Let $w'$ be the other endpoint of $e$.
 Then $w'$ is in the same component of $K\setminus H$ as $v$ and so $H\notin S(v,w')$.
 If $H'\in S(v,w')$, then because $S(w,w')=\{H\}$, we must have that $w,w'$ are in the same component of $K\setminus H'$ and hence $H'\in S(v,w)$.
 We conclude that $S(v,w')\subseteq S(v,w)\setminus \{H\}$ and so $d_p(v,w')<d_p(v,w)$, a contradiction.
 Thus $H\cap C=\emptyset$.
 Since $C$ is connected and $w$ is in a different component of $K\setminus H$ than $v$, we conclude that $H$ separates $v$ and $C$. \end{proof}

 Another important fact is that every finite CAT(0) cube complex embeds as a subcomplex of a hypercube; this was first proved by Bandelt in the language of median graphs~\cite{Bandelt}.
+This is the third item of the following theorem.
 We provide a proof here using covectors for both completeness, and to make the semigroup structure transparent.
-The final item of the next theorem owes a great deal to Daniel Wise (private communication).
+The final two items of the next theorem are new; the last item was obtained jointly with Daniel Wise.

 \begin{Thm} Let $K$ be a finite CAT(0) cube complex with hyperplanes $\{H_1,\ldots, H_d\}$.
 Fix, for each $H_i$, positive and negative half-spaces $H_i^+$ and $H_i^-$ of $K\setminus H_i$.
 To each cube $C$ of $K$ assign the covector $\tau(C)\in L^d$ given by